yclas/documentation/how-to-add-Google-Translate.md

 permalink: /add-google-translate/
 keywords: language, multilingual, translation
 ---
-If you don't want to [translate your website]({{ site.baseurl }}/how-to-change-texts/) or to have a [multilingual website manually]({{ site.baseurl }}/multilingual-classifieds), the best you can do is to add Google Translate to your website!
+If you don't want to [translate your website]({{ site.baseurl }}/how-to-change-texts/) or to have a [multilingual website manually]({{ site.baseurl }}/multilingual-classifieds), the best thing you can do is to add Google Translate to your website!

 **Follow the steps below to make your website instantly available in 90+ languages:**

 1\.
-At first follow this link [https://translate.google.com/manager/website/add](https://translate.google.com/manager/website/add).
+First of ll, click on this link [https://translate.google.com/manager/website/add](https://translate.google.com/manager/website/add).

 2\.
 Fill your **Website URL** (e.g. _www.example.com_), select the original **language of your website** and click **Next**.